MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 ### What

-Ensure your teams have time set aside for technical education on securing cloud resources including:
+Ensure your teams have time set aside for technical education on securing cloud resources, including:

 - Cloud technology and cloud security technology
 - Recommended configurations and best practices
-- Where to learn more technical details as needed
+- Where to learn more technical details

 ### Why

 Technical teams need access to technical information to make sound informed security decisions.
 Technical teams are good at learning new technologies on the job, but the volume of details in the cloud often overwhelms their ability to fit learning into their daily routine.

 Set aside dedicated time for technical learning.
-This learning helps ensure people have time to build confidence on their ability to assess cloud security and think through how to adapt their existing skills and processes.
+Learning helps ensure that people have time to build confidence on their ability to assess cloud security.
+It also helps them think through how to adapt their existing skills and processes.
 Even the most talented special operations teams in the military need training and intelligence to work at their best.

 ### Who

 All security and IT roles that directly interact with cloud technology should dedicate time for technical learning on cloud platforms and how to secure them.

-Additionally security, IT technical managers, and project managers should develop familiarity with some technical details for securing cloud resources.
+Security, IT technical managers, and project managers should develop familiarity with some technical details for securing cloud resources.
 This familiarity helps them more effectively lead and coordinate cloud initiatives.

 ### How

-Ensure that technical professionals in security have time set aside for self-paced training on how to secure cloud assets.
-While not always feasible, ideally provide access to formal training with an experienced instructor and hands-on labs.
+Ensure that technical security professionals have time set aside for self-paced training on how to secure cloud assets.
+While not always feasible, provide access to formal training with an experienced instructor and hands-on labs.

 > [!IMPORTANT]
-> Identity protocols are critical to access control in the cloud but often not prioritized in on-premises security, so security teams should ensure to focus on developing familiarity with these protocols and logs.
+> Identity protocols are critical to access control in the cloud but often not prioritized in on-premises security.
+So, security teams should ensure to focus on developing familiarity with these protocols and logs.

-Microsoft provides extensive resources to help technical professionals ramp up on securing Azure resources and report compliance:
+Microsoft provides extensive resources to help technical professionals ramp up on securing Azure resources and report compliance.
+Those resources include:

 - Azure security
   - Az-500 [learning path](/learn/certifications/exams/az-500?tab=tab-learning-paths) (and certification)